Serbia v Albania (UEFA Euro 2016 qualifying): Events

 In the 42nd minute of the match, English referee Martin Atkinson suspended the game again due to Serbian fans launching flares onto the pitch.
-While the game was suspended, a small remote-controlled quadcopter drone with a flag suspended from it hovered over the stadium.
-The flag showed the faces of modern Albania's founding fathers, Ismail Qemali and Isa Boletini, the word "autochthonous", the Albanian Declaration of Independence date of 28 November 1912, and a map of Greater Albania.
+While the game was suspended, a small remote-controlled quadcopter drone suspending a gonfalon hovered over the stadium.
+This nationalistic banner showed the faces of modern Albania's founding father and prime minister, Ismail Kemal, and the Albanian revolutionary commander Isa Boletini, the word "autochthonous" (in English), 28 November 1912 (the date of the Albanian Declaration of Independence), and a map of Greater Albania (with the territory covered in the Albanian flag).
 Serbian defender Stefan Mitrović jumped and pulled the flag down, causing Albanian defenders Andi Lila and Taulant Xhaka to run at him in attempt to retrieve it, leading to a brief scuffle between players.
 Bekim Balaj finally took the flag from Mitrović, and tried to take it off the field, until a Serbian fan ran onto the pitch and struck him across the back of the head with a plastic stool.
 Albanian captain Lorik Cana quickly took the fan to the ground and began punching him, before the situation escalated into a brawl involving players from both teams, Serbian fans, substitutes, pitch stewards, and staff.
 Serbian hooligans came onto the pitch and began attacking Albanian players with chairs and other objects, prompting the referee to lead the teams off the field.
 Albanian players were attacked and hit by thrown objects as they ran into the player tunnel, whereas Serbian players received a standing ovation while they calmly left the pitch.
-After a 30-minute delay, the game was finally abandoned at 0–0, with Albanian players being physically and psychologically affected.
+After a 30-minute delay, the game was finally abandoned at 0–0.

-Before the Albanian team left the stadium, Serbian police searched the bags of an entire 45 person delegation of supporters from Albania in an attempt to find the remote for the drone, to no avail.
-Responsibility for the drone was immediately claimed by the Shvercerat, a fan group of the Macedonian club Shkupi, a club operated by Albanians, although no evidence has surfaced to support their claim.
+Before the Albanian team left the stadium, Serbian police searched the bags of an entire 45-person delegation of supporters from Albania in an attempt to find the remote for the drone, to no avail.
+Responsibility for the drone was immediately claimed by the Shvercerat, a fan group of the Macedonian club Shkupi, a club operated by Albanians, though no evidence has surfaced to support their claim.

-The following match between the two teams, played in Elbasan on 7 October 2015, the Serbian fans were not allowed to travel to Albania for security reasons; on that same day the Albanian police arrested a man suspected to be the pilot of the drone of the Belgrade match.
+In the following match between the two teams, played in Elbasan on 7 October 2015, the Serbian fans were not allowed to travel to Albania for security reasons.
+On that same day, Albanian police arrested a man suspected of piloting the drone during the Belgrade match.